The Hitler family has five remaining members of the bloodline. If they have their way, it will end with them.

 Ironic, yet fitting, that the man who made it his life’s goal to create the perfect bloodline by eliminating the bloodline of others will have his own stamped out so intentionally.

 Enjoyed this article on the Hitler family and their quest to stop the Hitler name?
-Check out the photo of himself that Hitler had banned.
+Check out these living descendants of other famous people you may know.
 Then, read about how the election that allowed Adolf Hitler to rise to power.